Bridging Quantized Artificial Neural Networks and Neuromorphic Hardware

 \section{Conclusion and Prospect}

-In this paper, we propose a novel framework, the SDANN, which has the capacity to directly implement a quantized ANN on neuromorphic hardware.
-For the sake of hardware compatibility, we have implemented scaled integration and bias calibration methodologies.
-These methodologies are designed to ensure that the interim results align with the hardware's limitations.
-Experimental results show that the proposed method attains higher accuracy and reduced spikes compared to direct SNN training methods employing surrogate gradients.
-Furthermore, we implement tow spike sparsity method to achieve additional reduction in power consumption.
-The results of ablation study indicate that the proposed RoT and DRLOs are able to reduce the SOPs of the SDANN model, with a minor performance impact.
-This flexible spike sparsification method highly compatible with neuromorphic hardware, further demonstrating the potential of neuromorphic hardware for low-power AI application.
+In this paper, we propose a novel framework, SDANN, which enables the direct deployment of a quantized ANN on neuromorphic hardware.
+To ensure hardware compatibility, we introduce scaled integration and bias calibration techniques that align intermediate computations with hardware constraints.
+Experimental results demonstrate that our method achieves higher accuracy and fewer spikes compared to direct SNN training approaches based on surrogate gradients.
+Additionally, we implement two spike sparsification methods, RoT and DRLOs, to further reduce power consumption.
+Ablation studies show that these methods effectively reduce the number of SOPs in SDANN with only a minor impact on accuracy.
+This flexible and hardware-friendly sparsification strategy highlights the potential of neuromorphic hardware for low-power AI applications.
 Beyond the software simulation, we successfully implement several SDANN models on real neuromorphic hardware.
-This consolidates the feasibility and utility of our proposed framework.
+This validates both the feasibility and practical utility of our proposed framework.